appsemble/appsemble/README.md

 ```

 This will open Appsemble studio in a new window in your browser.
 A panel will pop up where you must
 select the permissions you need.
-You will need to select at least _blocks:write_ and
+You will need to select at least _blocks:write_,
-_organizations:write_ to complete the steps below.
-Clicking confirm creates an OAuth2 access token,
+_organizations:write_ and _apps:write_ to complete the steps below.
+Clicking confirm creates an
-which is required in order to publish blocks and apps.
-Click register and your OAuth2 client
+OAuth2 access token, which is required in order to publish blocks and apps.
+Click register and your
-credentials will be shown.
-This will be required when you proceed with the publishing blocks and
+OAuth2 client credentials will be shown.
+This will be required when you proceed with the publishing
-apps steps below.
+blocks and apps steps below.

 #### Registering an Organization